Utah County, Utah Henry Golden Boy Rifle

 These people, like you and your Family, endured hardships untold just to find a new life.
 They helped make Utah County, Utah what it is today – a great place to raise a family!

 Heroes and Patriots is proud to celebrate your history with you!
 Engraved on a Henry Golden Boy .22LR rifle, with 24Kt.
-Gold plating on the barrel band, receiver cover and butt plate, this beautiful rifle is sure to become a treasured Family Heirloom worthy of passing down through your Family for many generations.
+Gold plating on the receiver cover and butt plate, this beautiful rifle is sure to become a treasured Family Heirloom worthy of passing down through your Family for many generations.
 There will be only 100 numbered guns in this edition.
 Makes a great gift for Birthdays, Holidays, Retirement, Executive and Employee Bonuses, Fundraisers and much more!

 1-866-610-9921 Toll Free